ArduPilot/ardupilot_wiki/rover/source/docs/loiter-mode.rst

 - if/when the boat strays more than :ref:`WP_RADIUS <WP_RADIUS>` from the target it:

     - rotates to point either directly towards the target or directly away from it (whichever results in less rotation)
-    - drives/floats forwards or backwards at 0.5 m/s * the distance to the edge of the circle around the target
+    - drives/floats forwards or backwards at 0.5 m/s * the distance to the edge of the circle around the target, but at a speed no greater than :ref:`WP_SPEED<WP_SPEED>`.

 .. image:: ../images/loiter-mode-algorithm.png